There are many reasons to refinance your mortgage, some obvious and some a bit more obscure and/or different.

 The classic rate and term refinance allows homeowners to reduce their interest rate so they can enjoy a lower monthly payment.

-The potential downside to this is resetting the clock on your mortgage, though you can also go with a shorter term at the same time.
+The potential downside to this is resetting the clock on your mortgage, though you can also go with a shorter term at the same time to avoid that.

 2. Because your borrower profile has improved